 ensuring that $\langle k_i\rangle=k_i^*$, $\forall\:i$, $\langle h_\alpha\rangle=h_\alpha^*$, $\forall\:\alpha$ (and, as a consequence, $\langle T\rangle=T^*$).
 In case hypergraphs are sparse and in absence of hubs

-The HCM reduces to a `partial' Configuration Model~\cite{Saracco2017} when either the degree or the hyperdegree sequence is left unconstrained (see also Appendix B).
-The canonical ensemble of each randomisation model (Table~\ref{tab2} in Appendix B sums up the set of constraints defining them) can be explicitly sampled by considering each entry of $\mathbf{I}$, drawing a real number $u_{i\alpha}\in U[0,1]$ and posing $I_{i\alpha}=1$ if $u_{i\alpha}\leq p_{i\alpha}$, $\forall\:i,\alpha$.\\
+The HCM reduces to a `partial' Configuration Model~\cite{Saracco2017} when either the degree or the hyperdegree sequence is left unconstrained (see also Section~\ref{app:hcm} in the Appendix).
+The canonical ensemble of each randomisation model (Table~\ref{tab2} in the Appendix sums up the sets of constraints defining them) can be explicitly sampled by considering each entry of $\mathbf{I}$, drawing a real number $u_{i\alpha}\in U[0,1]$ and posing $I_{i\alpha}=1$ if $u_{i\alpha}\leq p_{i\alpha}$, $\forall\:i,\alpha$.\\

 The HCM is formally equivalent to the Bipartite Configuration Model (BiCM)~\cite{Saracco2015}.
 Such an identification is guaranteed by our focus on non-simple hypergraphs.